-Our consolidated financial statements as at and for the years ended March 31, 2015, March 31, 2014, March 31, 2013 and March 31, 2012 have been prepared in conformity with IFRS, as issued by the IASB.
-Our consolidated financial statements as at and for the year ended March 31, 2011 were originally prepared in accordance with US GAAP and were restated in accordance with IFRS for comparative purposes only.
+Our consolidated financial statements as at and for the years ended March 31, 2016, 2015, 2014, 2013 and 2012 have been prepared in conformity with IFRS, as issued by the IASB.

 The following selected financial data should be read in conjunction with "Part I - Item 5.
 Operating and Financial Review and Prospects" and our consolidated financial statements included elsewhere in this annual report.